klaytn/klaytn-docs/docs/smart-contract/porting-ethereum-contract.md

 ## Solidity Support <a id="solidity-support"></a>

+* Baobab network is currently compatible with **istanbul** Ethereum Virtual Machine (EVM).
-Klaytn is currently compatible with **Istanbul** Ethereum Virtual Machine (EVM) version.
+* Cypress network is currently compatible with **constantinople** Ethereum Virtual Machine (EVM).

+**NOTE**: In case of Baobab network, protocol upgrade, or the "hard fork" introduced in klaytn v1.7.0 has been enabled from block number `#75373312`.
+This led to a transition from **constantinople EVM** to **istanbul EVM**.
+Cypress mainnet has not enabled the protocol upgrade yet, but soon, it will be subject to the same protocol upgrade in the next version.

 Backward compatibility is not guaranteed with other EVM versions on Klaytn.
-Thus, it is highly recommended to compile Solidity code with the Istanbul target option.
+Thus, it is highly recommended compiling Solidity code with the correct target option according to the protocol upgrade status.
+* baobab: istanbul
+* cypress: constantinople
+* other(private/service chain): determined according to the protocol upgrade status

 Please refer to [how to set the EVM version of solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#setting-the-evm-version-to-target).